Managed Offices Explained: The Middle Ground Between Flexibility and Control

 What to watch out for

-The managed office market is still relatively young, which means the quality of offerings varies significantly.
-Some providers deliver genuinely bespoke solutions with enterprise-grade service.
-Others essentially offer a slightly larger serviced office and call it "managed."
+The managed office market is still quite new, so the quality of what’s available can vary widely.
+Some providers offer truly tailored solutions with high-level service, while others just provide a bigger serviced office and call it "managed."

-The key questions to ask are: Who controls the design process?
-What happens at the end of the term?
+It’s important to ask a few key questions: Who controls the design process?
+What happens when the term ends?
 Who owns the fit-out?
-What's included in the monthly fee and what's extra?
-And critically — how does the provider handle technology, security, and building management?
+What’s included in the monthly fee, and what costs extra?
+Most importantly, how does the provider manage technology, security, and building operations?

-These aren't questions you can answer from a brochure.
-They require detailed due diligence and, ideally, an adviser who understands the managed office market well enough to distinguish genuine quality from marketing.
+These aren't questions you can find answers to in a brochure.
+They call for careful research and, if possible, advice from someone who knows the managed office market well enough to spot genuine quality from mere marketing.

 Is it right for your business?

-At Global Office Partners, we work with businesses across 120+ countries to find and negotiate managed office solutions that genuinely fit.
-We analyse the full market — not just the operators we have relationships with — so you can be confident the recommendation is right for you.
+At Global Office Partners, we help businesses in over 120 countries find and negotiate managed office solutions that truly fit their needs.
+We look at the whole market, not just the providers we know, so you can trust our recommendations.

 Want to explore managed office options?
 Book a free consultation.